geoffmunn/utility-scripts/workflows.md

  Each step has its own set of required and optional parameters.

+ Steps are run in the order they appear, and if a step fails then all successive steps will be skipped.
+ If this is part of a multi-wallet workflow, then next wallet will have the entire set of steps applied to it, regardless of if it failed on a previous wallet.

+ If you find that a step fails on a regular basis (problems with Osmosis for example, or unstable infrastructure), then it would be a good idea to have a tidy-up workflow that takes care of any transactions that left coins in limbo.

  ### Withdraw

  This lets you withdraw rewards from a validator.
 You can only withdraw 100% of the available rewwards.